International Organization for Mediation: Establishment and subsequent memberships

 On 30 May 2025, the signing ceremony for the establishment of the organisation was held in Hong Kong at Grand Hyatt Hong Kong.

 On 19 August 2025, the chargé d'affaire of Togo Tchaa Batchassi Gnama signed the IOMed convention in Beijing.

 On 28 August 2025, the ambassador of Myanmar Tin Maung Swe signed the IOMed convention in Beijing.

 On 29 August 2025, the chargé d'affaire of Central African Republic Wilfrid Emery Perks-Buwamba signed the IOMed convention in Beijing.
 On the same day, IOMed announced that the convention has entered into force for China, Nicaragua and Venezuela.

 On 18 September 2025, the ambassador of Angola Dalva Maurĺcia Calombo Ringote Allen signed the IOMed convention in Beijing.

 The central office was inaugurated in October 2025.
 Thirty-three countries had at that time signed the IOMed convention, with many of them being part of the Belt and Road Initiative.
 The opening ceremony's speaker, Wang Yi, the minister of foreign affairs, indicated that IOMed wishes for more countries to join as the it grows.
-Former Secretary for Justice and Senior Counsel Teresa Cheng was appointed as the new secretary-general at the ceremony, with the previous secretary-general Sun Jin being re-appointed as deputy secretary general.
+Former Secretary for Justice Teresa Cheng SC was appointed as the new secretary-general at the ceremony, with the previous secretary-general Sun Jin being re-appointed as deputy secretary general.